conroy9068/project-2-quiz-app/readme.md

 - Responsive Design: The web page is designed to be viewed on screens of various sizes.
   ![App displayed on various devices](https://github.com/conroy9068/project-2-quiz-app/blob/main/assets/images/am-i-responsive.png)

-### Existing Features
+### Features Left to Implement

 - A feature i would add is to use the localStorage of the browser to store the score in the browser.

-### Features Left to Implement

 - The feature to highlight the correct and wrong answers after the user submits their answer.
 - A lifeline button that can be click once and it would remove two wrong answers to leave it 50/50